grpc/proposal/L73-java-binderchannel/wireformat.md

 IDs are allocated sequentially from FIRST_CALL_ID to LAST_CALL_ID, wrapping around at the end.
 Since there are roughly 2^24 available IDs, there’s no chance of a collision except in pathological cases.
-If we _do_ detect a collision however, we immediately shut down the transport with an INTERNAL error code.
+If we _do_ detect a collision however, we will fail the new call with UNAVAILABLE, and shut down the transport gracefully.

 Each normally-completed stream transmits (in both directions) a prefix, 0 or more blocks of message data, and a suffix.
-The contents of prefix and suffix data are direction dependenet, and all three may can be sent in a single transaction.
+The contents of prefix and suffix data are direction dependenet, and all three can be sent in a single transaction.

 #### Transaction Data